To create your own website you need three things: a domain name, specialist software and hosting.

 What is web hosting?

-Web hosting is a service provided by a person or company that allows you to upload a website to the internet which anyone can view.
-If you so choose, you can set up a website that only you, or somebody with a username and password can view.
+Web hosting is a service provided by a person or company that allows you to upload a website to the internet.
+If you so choose, you can set up a website that only you or somebody with a username and password can view.
 Usually, though, websites are made available for anyone to see.

 Websites are stored on special computers known as servers.
 A server can hold one or thousands of websites depending on its configuration and specifications.